Getting to Seattle

 What to Bring: Please bring all of your gear to gear check.
 Note that you do not need to pack carefully, as we look at every item together.
 Rental gear will be picked up at the gear check.
 You are responsible to bring all gear on the gear list (including food) except what you rent from Alpine Ascents.

-Here is your 6 Day Course gear list:
+Link back to your 6 Day Course gear list:

 Due to the heavily glaciated temperate mountains in the Washington Cascades you may be subject to highly variable weather conditions.
 With this in mind, we developed our gear list for the safety and comfort of our climbers.
 There may be occasions when required items are not used because of current weather conditions.
 You are welcome to call the office before your trip to check on conditions, but please note the gear list prepares you for poor weather conditions.
-Please read your annotated equipment list very carefully.
-At your gear check we will check and organize personal/group gear.

 • Pack everything in two layers of sturdy plastic.
 (Trash compactor bags work best and are equivalent to two layers of plastic)